What is closed-loop feedback?

-So it’s an opportunity to demonstrate to your customer in a much more direct and personal way that their feedback is important and you care about the outcome.
+So closing the loop is an opportunity to demonstrate to your customer in a direct and personal way that their feedback is important and you care about the outcome.

-But it’s not just about preventing unhappy customer from becoming detractors – it’s equally useful in following up with neutral customers and turning them into promoters.
+Closed loop feedback isn’t just about preventing unhappy customers from becoming detractors – it’s equally useful in following up with neutral customers and turning them into promoters.

-Some use it to follow up with promoters too, taking advantage of happy customers and inviting them to share the product or service with a friend or join a customer advocacy program.
+Some companies also use it to follow up with promoters, strengthening the positive power of happy customers by inviting them to share their opinions of products or services with a friend or join a customer advocacy program.

 How to build a closed-loop system